bessmarche/STEP-Git-Training/README.md

 Practice project to learn Git and GitHub

+Part of STEP training classes.